lukasmyth96/nuvox-mobile-v1/README.md

 2. Go to [http://nuvox-mobile-prod.eu-west-2.elasticbeanstalk.com/competition/](http://nuvox-mobile-prod.eu-west-2.elasticbeanstalk.com/competition/).
 3. Click the link to enter the competition - sign up if you haven't already.
 4. Copy and paste the entire contents of your `submission.json` file into the text box and submit.

+### Useful Functions
+- I have include a script `nuvox_algorithm/trace_algorithm/utils/visualizations/visualise_swipe.py` which you can run to produce an animation of a single swipe.
+Note you may need to install: `sudo apt-get install python3-tk` for this to work depending on your Python installation.

 ***